 Many companies have responded to these concerns and evolving safety regulations by increasing health and sanitization practices and utilizing more digital — and contactless — tools to communicate with and serve customers.
 The same research study indicates a quarter of surveyed consumers have shifted to rely solely on curbside pickup and delivery since the start of the pandemic and 87 percent say they want businesses to continue offering services like this that minimize physical interaction.

 But for many businesses, like hotels, retail stores, automotive dealers and more, that may not be entirely possible.
-If your business relies heavily on in-person interactions with customers, it’s essential to understand and respond to their concerns, and incorporate solutions for them in your reopening strategy.
+If your business relies heavily on in-person interactions with customers, it’s essential to put customers at the center of your business by understanding and responding to their concerns, and incorporating solutions for them in your reopening strategy.
 If you’ve already reopened, tap into the experiences your customers are having and see how you can better improve the customer experience and quickly adapt.

 Businesses with access to customer contact information should consider involving customers in the development of their strategy by asking about expectations and requirements and then openly communicating policies and procedures.
 Open a dialogue with your customers about what you’re doing to respond to the COVID-19 crisis and get their feedback.
 Offer them a digital channel to express their opinions about how your business is adapting its practices.
 If you’re already open, embed post-visit surveys in digital delivery receipts to tap into evolving customer expectations.

 While businesses have been thrust into ensuring they have digital options for customers, there are still many consumers who enjoy and want to return to face-to-face experiences and support.
 Understanding how in-store expectations may have changed as a result of COVID is crucial.
-Ask your customers if they expect better digital experiences, safer physical interactions and what you can do to reassure them and provide the types of experiences that keep them coming back.
+Putting customers at the center of your business by asking them if they expect better digital experiences, safer physical interactions and what you can do to reassure them and provide the types of experiences that keep them coming back.
 For example, a customer may miss going to their wireless provider’s storefront for small fixes they were forced to handle on their own during shelter in place, but they may have found they prefer buying new devices online.

 Tapping into evolving customer expectations will help you implement rapid changes to overcome consumer anxiety and meet changing demand.
 If your customers tell you they want less in-person interaction and curbside service is appropriate for your business, consider adopting it.
 If customers tell you they want more information on what safety precautions you’re taking, start proactively communicating more frequently to reassure them.